 8th Grade Girls Flag Football - usually held in May.

 Held at both the LMS and SHP campuses, the traditional Spirit Week builds class connections, while also generating overall school spirit.

 LMS Spirit Week is held in January, and is largely coordinated by the student council.
 Activities include a student talent show, themed "costume" days, special treats, and other.

 SHP Spirit Week is held in February, with a robust schedule planned by a team of students and Student Life staff members.
 Each class picks its "theme" based on assigned colors (green, yellow, blue, red), and each acquired points for performance on scored events, with the winning class entitled to bragging rights.
 Past spirit week activities have included a video game tournament, lip synch contest, unusual sport games, and other.

-Always a highly anticipated event at the LMS and PSK, this event is yearly and delivers a special day for our very special guests.
+Always a highly anticipated event at the P-8, this event is yearly and delivers a special day for our very special guests.
 Starting with a continental breakfast and welcome from our principals, attendees then connect with their student(s) for classroom experiences, and end their visit with an all-school Mass featuring student-led liturgy.
 In between, there are photo booth stops, interactive class exercises and projects, and of course, a break for recess.